Acoustic shape optimization using energy stable curvilinear finite differences: The discrete optimization problem

 \begin{enumerate} \item Solve the forward problem \eqref{eq: disc_wave_eq}. \item Compute the loss \eqref{eq: disc_loss_func} using the solution to the forward problem. \item Solve the adjoint problem \eqref{eq: disc_adj_ode} using the solution to the forward problem. \item For each $i = 1,2,...,m_{\Gamma_I}$, compute $\pder{\mathcal{J}}{p_i}$ using \eqref{eq: disc_grad_formula} and form the gradient vector

 \end{enumerate} Note that we only have to solve the forward and adjoint problems one time each per iteration, independently of the number of optimization parameters $m_{\Gamma_I}$.
-This is one of the main advantages of the adjoint method.
+This is one of the main advantages of the adjoint method. {However, evaluating \eqref{eq: disc_grad_formula} in step 4 requires storing the vectors $\bv{w}$, $\bm{\lambda}$, and $\bm{\lambda}_t$ for all time steps, which naturally may be very memory consuming, especially for long-time simulations in realistic 3D applications.
+In such cases, one often must resort to check-pointing (storing the vectors at certain time intervals and recomputing intermediate results) or storing the vectors on disk.}